 After mapping your fields, you’re done!
 You can launch your flows and watch as tasks flow into your team resources report automatically.
 You can then consolidate tasks from multiple sources by creating additional flows with your Airtable resource report as the endpoint.

 A report is only useful if the data contained within it is accurate.
 That’s why manually updating reports is such a taxing process.
 You’re constantly copying and pasting information to keep up with task progress.
 Unito updates your Airtable resource report automatically in real-time, so you’ll see a true reflection of your team’s workload.

 Airtable is a customizable platform stuffed full of custom fields.
 With Unito, you can sync these fields back and forth with flows that adapt to your projects.
 You can then add more impact with unlimited custom field support that comes with Unito’s Company and Enterprise plans.

 Customizing your field mappings to ensure data lands in the right part of your report is pretty important.
 The more complex the report, the more you’ll get out of custom field mappings.

 A resources snapshot at your fingertips

 Resource reporting doesn’t have to be the most painful part of your week.
 With a single Unito flow, you can automate a report that gives you all the information you need in real-time.
-Whether you’re trying to delegate work, unblock a project, or support overloaded team members, this simple combination of Airtable and Unito creates the single source of truth you need to take on anything.
+Integrating Airtable with Unito enables a single source of truth, whether you’re delegating, unblock a project, or supporting your team.